dustinspecker/awesome-eslint/readme.md

 - [github](https://github.com/hipstersmoothie/eslint-formatter-github) - See ESLint errors and warnings directly in pull requests.
 - [gitlab](https://gitlab.com/remcohaszing/eslint-formatter-gitlab) - Output ESLint results in the GitLab code quality results.
 - [mo](https://github.com/fengzilong/eslint-formatter-mo) - Good-lookin' ESLint formatter and also for delightful reading experience.
+- [SARIF](https://www.npmjs.com/package/@microsoft/eslint-formatter-sarif) - Generate a results in a SARIF format so it can be imported into tools like GitHub Advanced Security
 - [summary-chart](https://github.com/davidjbradshaw/eslint-formatter-summary-chart) - Format ESLint output into a bar chart.

 ## Globals